Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Meso Sequential Numerical Optimization

 \subsection{Sequential QCQP (SQCQP) Method}

 In this Section, we describe a Trust Region Filter Composite Step Sequential Quadratically Constrained Quadratic Programming method for solving stochastically discretized ADP problems.
+This is the most comprehensive novel algorithm presented in the manuscript, meant to circumnavigate the challenges in the proposed application.
+As it presents a contribution to mathematical programming in its own right, relative to other methods in this paper, we will describe the components with significantly greater detail.

 Because of the challenge of defining Lagrange multipliers described above, we incorporate the Filter technique (e.g.,~\cite{fletcher2006brief}) that obviates the need to track the progress in minimizing a Lagrangian penalty function, as well as use QCQP subproblems to define convex subproblems that incorporate second-order information of both the constraints and the objective function, thus harnessing their potential convergence benefits.
 Finally, the composite step framework, e.g.,~\cite{heinkenschloss2014matrix} obviates the challenge of potentially infeasible linearized constraints.
 The composite step Trust Region method first computes a direction that reduces the infeasibility measure, and then seeks to decrease the objective while maintaining the new predicted constraint value.

 A filter used to perform globalization involves maintaining the set:

 of points that are Pareto optimal with respect to infeasibility and objective value.

 We assume that there is a discretization of the probability space $(\Xi,\mathcal{B},\mathbb{P})$ denoted by a sample set $\xi_n$ with $n\in[N]$.
 These can constitute, in the standard case, Sample Average Approximation oriented Monte Carlo samples of $\Xi$ for the entire time interval $[0,T]$.
 We leave time continuous in the formulation, such that discretizing the optimality conditions of the subproblems can proceed with adaptive time-stepping.
 We will assume that within the trust region radius $\Delta$, the linear and the quadratic approximation to the PDE exhibit local regularity that permits a primal-dual solution for the subproblems.